Updated March 28, 2018

-The translation of this chapter from the Japanese has not yet been checked (except for pp. 89-92 done March 2018).
-Up to half of the content will be missing.
+The translation of this chapter from the Japanese has not yet been re-done (except for pages 89-92 and pages 102-105 done in March 2018).
+About half of the content will be missing from the other pages.
+Some photos and information have been added.
 The Japanese text can be found here.

 ▲ (front row) from the left

 李聖花 Lee Seong-hwa – real name is Choi Soon-wha (mother of Sam Park)